HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Light

-Haworthia and Haworthiopsis are reasonably adaptable plants that that will take various light conditions, but neither direct sunlight nor deep shade.
+Haworthia and Haworthiopsis are reasonably adaptable plants that that will take various light conditions.
+They will thrive in medium to bright, indirect light.
+Avoid both direct sunlight and deep shade.

 Deep shade tends to weaken the plant over a prolonged period.
 You might notice it becoming an excessive light green, losing the markings or that the plant stops being compact and instead becomes lanky or etiolated.